aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 Moves the PivotTable to a different location in the worksheet.

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotTable.MoveTo() method.
+This method will be removed 12 months later since December 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |